2400/git-lab/README.md

 ### Record your answers, where indicated, in a file called `answers.md`.
 Each answer is worth 5 points.

 1. Create the project directory.
-Open a terminal window and issue the commands:
+Open a terminal window or a PowerShell window and issue the commands:

     ```console
-    cd ~/2400
     mkdir git-lab
     cd git-lab
     ```